Sonja W. Scholz, M.D., Ph.D.

 35 Convent Drive

 Advances in genomic technologies have provided us with unprecedented capabilities to explore heritable factors involved in the development of neurological diseases.
-Neurogenetics has already revolutionized how we think about common neurodegenerative diseases, such as Alzheimer dementia and Parkinson disease.
+Neurogenetics has already revolutionized how we think about common neurodegenerative diseases, such as Alzheimer's disease and Parkinson's disease.

-We will now extend these powerful genomic techniques to other neurodegenerative diseases, such as Lewy body dementia, multiple system atrophy, frontotemporal dementia, progressive supranuclear palsy and corticobasal degeneration.
-A new laboratory has been established to achieve this aim, under the leadership of Dr. Sonja Scholz.
-This Neurodegenerative Diseases Research Unit is integrated within the Laboratory of Neurogenetics, a leader in this field over the last decade.
+We extend these powerful genomic techniques to other neurodegenerative diseases, such as Lewy body dementia, multiple system atrophy, frontotemporal dementia, progressive supranuclear palsy, and corticobasal degeneration.
+The Neurodegenerative Diseases Research Unit (NDRU) has been established to achieve this aim.
+NDRU is integrated within the Laboratory of Neurogenetics, a leader in this field over the last decade.
 Its primary mission is to unravel molecular genetic mechanisms that cause these devastating diseases.
 This knowledge identifies targets for drug development.
-To maximize our impact, we will build on our national and international collaborations, and we will leverage the unique resources within the Intramural Research Program at the NIH.
+To maximize our impact, we are building on our national and international collaborations, and we leverage the unique resources within the Intramural Research Program at the NIH.